 Does your new purchase qualify?
 Then you might be able to have your property transfer tax reduced or eliminated altogether.

-Did you buy vacant land and pay property transfer taxes on it?
+Did you buy vacant land in BC and pay property transfer taxes on it?
 If you then put up a home on the land, you could qualify for a refund of some or all of the taxes that you paid.